Mladen Dražetin: Career

 Dražetin performed various tasks in several working organizations and state administration.
 He was also employed at Television of Novi Sad and Radio Television of Serbia and also worked as a professor.

 He worked in "Autovojvodina" (1968–1977), in SOUR "Agrovojvodina", where he edited the newspaper with same name (1977–1980), then moved to the City Assembly where he worked as the market inspector (1980–1985) and senior market inspector (1985–1990), then in the Television of Novi Sad was the Director of the Service of joint programming activities (1990–1993) and Head of TV Cinemateka and editor of Redaction for historiography of the cultural heritage of Vojvodina (1993–1994), and was also editor in "7 TV days" ("7 TV dana").
 Then he worked as a federal market inspector (1994–2003) and the republic market inspector (2003–2009).
 He also worked as a professor for about ten years in Higher Technical School of Professional Studies in Novi Sad for teaching areas: multimedia I, multimedia II, WEB communications and mass communications.
 He was also a guest lecturer at the BK University in Belgrade and Faculty of Education in Sombor.
-He also served as a lay judge in the High Court in Novi Sad and as an court expert for the evaluation of the capital, damage assessment and calculation of earnings.
+He also served as a lay judge in the High Court in Novi Sad and as a court expert for the evaluation of the capital, damage assessment and calculation of earnings.